cucumber/docs/content/cucumber/continuous-integration.md

 ## Rake

-If your CI server is [[using Rake]], just make sure it executes your cucumber task.
+If your CI server is [using Rake](/implementations/ruby/rake), just make sure it executes your cucumber task.

 ## Ant, Maven and JUnit output